shashi278/ansible-xfce-macos/README.md

 # Xfce to Macos
 *Automate the customization of your Xfce Desktop to Look Like macOS Big Sur*
 #
+**Automated all steps shown in this video by LinuxScoop: https://youtu.be/uvvoJU69uNo**
 ## Prerequisite:
+* You're on Ubuntu
 *	**Install Dependencies**
 	```
 	sudo apt update